Meet Aquarius the Water Bearer and its stars

-Lying on our sky’s dome between the constellations Capricornus and Pisces, Aquarius the Water Bearer can be tricky to pick out.
-There aren’t many bright stars in this constellation, and you’ll need a dark sky to get a good look of it.
-It’s one of the 12 constellations of the zodiac, though, and that means the sun, moon and planets occasionally or regularly pass within its boundaries.
-It was a special constellation to the early stargazers for this reason.
-It can be special to you, too – for its beauty and its lore – if you learn to find Aquarius on the sky’s dome.
+Lying on our sky’s dome between the constellations Capricornus and Pisces, Aquarius the Water Bearer is tricky to spot.
+There aren’t many bright stars in this constellation, and you’ll need a dark sky to get a good look at it.
+It’s one of the 13 constellations of the zodiac, which means the sun, moon and planets occasionally pass within its boundaries.
+Neptune is currently in Aquarius and will be there through early 2023.
+Venus will cross through Aquarius in late January and early February, brushing past Neptune on February 14 and 15, 2023.

-Aquarius is best seen in the evening sky during a Northern Hemisphere autumn or Southern Hemisphere spring.
-It’s just to the east of another zodiacal constellation, Capricornus.
+The best time to spot Aquarius is in the evening during a Northern Hemisphere autumn or Southern Hemisphere spring.
+Aquarius is just east of another zodiacal constellation, Capricornus.
 And you can use the Great Square of Pegasus to guide you toward Aquarius.

 From northerly latitudes, this constellation appears in the southern sky.
 South of the equator, it’s found overhead or high in the northern sky.
-You’ll see Aquarius highest in the sky in early October around 10 p.m. local time (11 p.m. local daylight saving time in the U.S.), or one month later – in early November – around 8 p.m. local time (9 p.m. local daylight saving time in the U.S.).
+You’ll see Aquarius highest in the sky in early October around 10 p.m. local time (11 p.m. local daylight saving time in the U.S.).
+Or try one month later – in early November – around 8 p.m. local time (9 p.m. local daylight saving time in the U.S.).

 The brightest star in this “watery” region of the sky is Fomalhaut in Piscis Austrinus the Southern Fish.
-Aquarius the Water Carrier is usually portrayed as a man pouring a stream of water into the mouth of the Southern Fish, which is interesting since fish don’t drink water.
-In the sky, you’ll see a zig-zag line of stars leading from Aquarius to Fomalhaut, the only bright star in the celestial Sea.
+Aquarius the Water Bearer is usually portrayed as a man pouring a stream of water into the mouth of the Southern Fish, which is interesting since fish don’t drink water.
+In the sky, you’ll see a zigzag line of stars leading from Aquarius to Fomalhaut, the only bright star in the Celestial Sea.
 By the way, because it’s in such an apparently empty part of the sky, Fomalhaut is sometimes called the Loneliest Star.

-If your sky is dark enough, you can see a little asterism – or noticeable pattern of stars within Aquarius – just to the left of the star Sadal Melik.
+If your sky is dark enough, you can see a little asterism – or noticeable pattern of stars within Aquarius – just to the left of the star Sadalmelik.
 This little pattern, shown within the orange dashed oval in the star map, is called the Water Jar in Aquarius.
-Imagine a cascade of faint stars as water, visible in very dark skies, making a zigzag stream of stars, flowing down toward the star Fomalhaut.
+Imagine a cascade of faint stars as water, visible in very dark skies, making a zigzag stream of stars, flowing down toward Fomalhaut.

 Dates of sun’s passage through Aquarius